aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-intellij-idea-maven/_index.md

 ---
-title: Aspose.Tasks for Java with IntelliJ IDEA - Maven
+title: Aspose.Tasks for Java with IntelliJ IDEA
 description: "Learn how to use Aspose.Tasks for Java using IntelliJ IDEA."
 type: docs
 weight: 20